 That is until I discovered how easy it is to make them at home!

 Homemade Cracker Recipe

 Did you know that you can make a batch of homemade crackers in under 20 minutes?
 I didn’t.
 Not until I tried to find a homemade cracker recipe so that I could at least see if making a batch on a whim was feasible.
-Not that I want a replay of that event on the beach, but last-minute situations like this come up in life often.

 When unexpected company stops by… when dinner is taking much longer than usual to cook… when you’re looking for something crunchy at snack time… when you’re packing up for a day at the beach and want to bring food that won’t spoil in the hot sun…

 These are the times it would help to have a simple homemade cracker recipe on hand.
 Allow me to share my discovery.

 This homemade cracker recipe is: